 I have tried to keep this comparatively simple so as to cover the topics and definitions most used on this site.
 Some of the psychic and paranormal definitions are highlighted and will take you to more information about that topic.

 Atlantis, in the tradition of antiquity, a large island in the Western Ocean (the ocean to the west of the known world), near the Pillars of Hercules.
 The first recorded accounts of Atlantis, which is said to have been engulfed by the ocean as the result of an earthquake, appear in Timaeus and Critias, two dialogues by Plato.
 According to the account in Timaeus, the island was described to the Athenian statesman Solon by an Egyptian priest, who maintained that Atlantis was larger than Asia Minor and Libya combined.

 An Augury is the general term for the art of divination and is usually applied to interpretations of signs and omens found in Nature.
 Roman augurers made prophecies by observing birds in flight.
 In ancient Rome, divination was the responsibility of the college of augers, – priests who consulted omens to ascertain the will of the gods.
 In particular, birds were considered significant auguries.

 A biorhythm (or biological rhythm) is a hypothetical cyclic (Circular) pattern of alterations in physiology, emotions, and/or intellect.
 “Bio” pertains to life and “rhythm” pertains to the flow with regular movement.
 The theory of biorhythms claims one’s lifecycle is affected by rhythmic cycles and makes approximate predictions of cycles of physical, mental and emotional characteristics.

-These centres are referred to as chakras (“wheels”) because the concentrated energy in each one is like a hub from which radiate rays of life-giving light and energy.
+These centers are referred to as chakras (“wheels”) because the concentrated energy in each one is like a hub from which radiate rays of life-giving light and energy.
 In ascending order, these chakras are muladhara (the coccygeal, at the base of the spine); svadhisthana (the sacral, two inches above muladhara); manipura (the lumber, opposite the navel); anahata (the dorsal, opposite the heart); vishuddha (the cervical, at the base of the neck); ajna (traditionally located between the eyebrows; in actuality, directly connected by polarity with the medulla) and sahasrara (in the uppermost part of the cerebrum).